 This is an activity I wouldn’t try with my blocks, because they don’t have any numbers written on them.
 I love that for fractions, but for the purpose of finding factors, the numbers are a big help.

 Once again, I would show students an example and complete one together before students try this activity on their own.
 I wish this wasn’t the case, but there will always be technical issues: students need to zoom out, students don’t know to to drag or resize an image, etc.

 Color tiles are awesome for perimeter and area, but they’re also great for teaching students to build arrays.
-Then, the tiles transition nicely into area models, which can be used with larger multiplication problems.
+The tiles transition nicely into area models, which can be used with larger multiplication problems.